Matcheryt/cobra-landing/README.md

-# cobra-landing
+# Cobra landing page
-Website for Cobra Bot
+A landing page for Cobra Bot.

+Feel free to fork and use it on your own bot.